wollomatic/socket-proxy/README.md

 ### Container health check

 Health checks are disabled by default.
 As the socket-proxy container may not be exposed to a public network, a separate health check binary is included in the container image.
-To activate the health check, the `-allowhealthcheck` parameter must be set.
+To activate the health check, the `-allowhealthcheck` parameter or the environment variable `SP_ALLOWHEALTHCHECK=true` must be set.
 Then, a health check is possible for example with the following docker-compose snippet:

 ``` compose.yaml
 # [...]